Generic Name: indomethacin (IN-doe-METH-a-sin)

 - Indocin may interfere with certain lab tests.
-Be sure your doctor and lab personnel know that you take Indocin.
+Be sure your doctor and lab personnel know that you are taking Indocin.

-- Lab tests, including kidney function, complete blood cell counts, and blood pressure, may be done to monitor your progress or to check for side effects.
+- Lab tests, including kidney function, liver function, complete blood cell counts, and blood pressure, may be performed while you use Indocin.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Indocin with caution in the ELDERLY; they may be more sensitive to its effects, including stomach bleeding, kidney problems, confusion, or mental changes.

-- PREGNANCY and BREAST-FEEDING: Indocin may harm the fetus.
-Do not use it during the last 3 months of pregnancy.
+- PREGNANCY and BREAST-FEEDING: Indocin may cause harm to the fetus.
+Do not use it if you are more than 29 weeks pregnant.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Indocin while you are pregnant.
 Indocin is found in breast milk.
 Do not breast-feed while you are taking Indocin.